 Practice Plan Limited treats the privacy of its customers and website users very seriously and we take appropriate security measures to safeguard your privacy.
 This Notice explains how we protect and manage any personal data* you share with us and that we hold about you, including how we collect, process, protect and share that data.

 *Personal data means any information that may be used to identify an individual, including, but not limited to, a first and last name, a home or other physical address and an email address or other contact information, whether at work or at home.

 Information provided by you

 We may obtain sensitive medical information directly from you or your dental practice in relation to the assessment of dental accident and emergency insurance claims or requests for assistance made to the Scheme.
-The provision of this information is subject to you giving us express consent.
-If we do not receive this consent from you, then we may be unable to consider insurance claims or requests for assistance made to the Scheme.
-The provision of this personal data is essential for us to be able to collect payments for your dental plan and to administer your plan, including verifying your identity when you contact us to discuss your plan.
-This means that the legal basis of our holding your personal data is for the performance of a contract.
+The provision of this information may be subject to you giving us express consent.
+Whilst you are not obliged to provide the information we request, if you do not provide the information we ask for and/or we do not receive your consent where required, then we may be unable to administer your plan and/or consider insurance claims or requests for assistance made to the Scheme.

 Information we get from other sources

 We only obtain information from third parties if this is permitted by law.
 We may also use legal public sources to obtain information about you, for example, to verify your identity.

 This information (including your name, address, email address, date of birth, etc.), as relevant to us, will only be obtained from reputable third-party companies that operate in accordance with the General Data Protection Regulation (GDPR).
 If you have not specifically given permission to allow the third party to pass this information to us, then we will have undertaken a legitimate interests assessment to determine that we can use this information.